dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

   * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: YES
   * Needed to remove write protection from CR0 register.
+* **ProtectMemoryRegions**: YES
+  * Patches memory region types for incorrectly mapped CSM/MMIO regions.
+Necessary for all Chromebooks that utilize coreboot UEFI firmware.
 * **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
 You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses, required for Gigabyte boards to resolve early kernel panics
-* **ProtectMemoryReigons**: YES
-  * Patches memory region types for incorrectly mapped CSM/MMIO regions.
-Necessary for all Chromebooks that utilize coreboot UEFI firmware.

 :::